briandfoy/briandfoy.github.io/_posts/2020-07-27-why-you-have-problems-with-object-orientation.md

 The computation for drinking age is very simple.
 Your birthdate has to be before a certain date.
 Leapseconds and timezones, two of the big advantages of `DateTime`, don't come into it.
 This computation has the granularity of a day.
 You don't even care about Daylight Saving time.
 You need to know the year, month, and day.
 The answer changes exactly once every calendar day.
 Indeed, in YYYYMMDD, you simply compare the numbers.

 Instead, I'd rather see this, where I give a known string the year, month, and day.
 I can construct that string however I like before I get there.
-The constructor can verify that how it decides to.
+The constructor can verify that however it decides to.
 It should have already verified that the `DateTime` made sense (like, wasn't the date the Magna Carta was signed, or past the current date), so that's not extra work:

 {% highlight perl %}
 my $customer = Customer->new(